syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 The legend contains a list of series data points in the chart.
 The information provided in each legend item helps you to identify the corresponding series in the chart.
 This allows us to specify the `Label` for each series which is to be displayed in legend label.

-The following code example shows how to enable legend in the chart.

 {% tabs %}

 {% highlight xaml %}